AAyubx/ims/Documentation/database-and-schema.md

-  tenant_id     BIGINT NOT NULL, code          VARCHAR(64) NOT NULL, name          VARCHAR(255) NOT NULL, type          ENUM('STORE','WAREHOUSE') NOT NULL, status        ENUM('ACTIVE','INACTIVE') NOT NULL DEFAULT 'ACTIVE', created_at    TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, updated_at    TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP, UNIQUE KEY uq_loc_code_tenant (tenant_id, code),
+  tenant_id     BIGINT NOT NULL, code          VARCHAR(64) NOT NULL, name          VARCHAR(255) NOT NULL, type          VARCHAR(20) NOT NULL, -- Changed from ENUM: 'STORE','WAREHOUSE' status        VARCHAR(20) NOT NULL DEFAULT 'ACTIVE', -- Changed from ENUM created_at    TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, updated_at    TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP, UNIQUE KEY uq_loc_code_tenant (tenant_id, code),